netsec-ethz/rains/docs/DESIGN-NOTES.md

       signatures on the message are not checked which I think is bad).
     - Some behavior in between the above 2 according to some policy (Disadvantage: added complexity)

-   It is possible to forward the message without caching the sections.
+   It is possible to forward the message without caching the section.
 To avoid a deadlock of the system (e.g. when the maximum number of message goroutines are all waiting for a delegation assertion to arrive but it cannot be handled at its arrival because no message goroutine is free to process it) a section goroutine signals the message goroutine over a channel in case it has to